Vovan-VE/yii2-i18n-json-export/README.md

 Solution
 --------

-1. Export (with merge) all translations from all source parts into single file per each language.
+1. Export all translations from all source parts into single merged file per each language.
 1. Translate messages for specific language in a single JSON file.
 1. Import it back to update existing translations in source parts.